 After the long winters, it’s so nice to spend time outside and go on vacations, but the sun can be harmful to your eyes over time.
 One step to take to safeguard healthy eyes and vision is to wear quality sunglasses when you spend time outside which block 100% of both UV-A and UV-B rays from the sun.
 Everyone should wear quality sunglasses, including babies, children, and adults.
 In addition to providing protection from the sun, quality sunglasses will give you more comfort, less glare, and better vision, too, so that you can enjoy your time outside even more.
 Ask us about our options!

-Wear a wide-brimmed hat if you’re going to be outside a good bit to provide extra protection from the sun’s UV rays.
+Also, wear a wide-brimmed hat if you’re going to be outside for a while to provide extra protection from the sun’s UV rays.

 Wear protective eyewear when appropriate.

 If you work in a manufacturing environment, then your employer may require you to wear safety glasses.
 If you work in an office or from home and are in front of computer screens all day, consider wearing computer glasses with lenses that block blue light and reduce symptoms of digital eye strain.